 Please note that an RML is not available for Lead.
-Therefore, a threshold for Lead concentrations in soil have not been provided in this document.
+Therefore, a threshold for Lead concentrations in soil has not been provided in this document.
 Lead is regulated based on blood Lead concentration.
-Risks to Lead contaminated soils are evaluated by predicting blood lead concentration and the probability of a child's blood lead concentration exceeding 10 μg/dL.
+Risks to Lead contaminated soils are evaluated by predicting blood Lead concentration and the probability of a child's blood lead concentration exceeding 10 μ g/dL.
 Two models are used to calculate risks associated with exposure to Lead: The Integrated Exposure Uptake Biokinetic Model (IEUBK) for residential exposure and the Adult Lead Model (ALM) for industrial exposure.
-Lead should be evaluated separate from other substances using the above referenced models and on a site-specific basis.
+Lead should be evaluated separately from other substances using the above referenced models and on a site-specific basis.
+For sites demonstrating compliance through HSRA, there is additional information on both the IEUBK and ALM in the Rules for Hazardous Site Response Section 391-3-19-.07(7)(c)3, -.07(9)(d)2(i), and Appendix IV.